NobodyXu/swaystatus/README.md

  - volume
  - battery

-   The configuration block of battery support `excluded_device` to exclude certain battery devices from the output of `swaystatus`.
+   The configuration block of battery support `excluded_model` to exclude certain battery devices from the output of `swaystatus`.
  - network_interface
  - load